 The tax rate applied to your order will be the combined state and local rate for the address where your order ships.
 State and local sales tax rates are subject to change at any time.

 - States where sales tax is calculated based on merchandise total only include: Maryland, Massachusetts, and Illinois.

-- States where sales tax is calculated based on merchandise and shipping charges include: Pennsylvania, New Jersey, Rhode Island, North Carolina, New York, Ohio, Tennessee, Washington, Connecticut, Georgia, Arkansas, Kentucky, Michigan, Virginia, and Florida.
+- States where sales tax is calculated based on merchandise and shipping charges include: Pennsylvania, New Jersey, Rhode Island, North Carolina, New York, Ohio, Tennessee, Washington, Connecticut, Georgia, Arkansas, Kentucky, Michigan, Virginia, Florida, Nebraska, and West Virginia.

 - There is no sales tax applied to or collected on behalf of those states not listed.

 We're sorry, we don't currently have tax exempt status for online purchases.

 For Oklahoma purchasers, the use tax may be reported and paid on the Oklahoma individual income tax return [Form 511] or by filing a consumer use tax return [Form 21-1].
 The referenced forms and corresponding instructions are available on the Oklahoma Tax Commission website, www.tax.ok.gov.

 We are required to provide the notice (but not the reports) above for Oklahoma purchases based on an Oklahoma law (HB 2359) enacted in June 2010.

 Colorado HB 1193, enacted in February 2010, required online retailers to provide a detailed purchase report to customers with more than $500 of annual Colorado purchases by January 31st and to provide a summary purchase report with the total amount of each customer's annual Colorado purchases to the Colorado Department of Revenue by March 31st.